-dient is derivatives able to that do not lging reference an onships eligible nat reference since an rate but are gible modified for rence discounting ate transition changes must meet the scope conditions Other relevant conditions The hedging relationship continues to be highly effective The revised benchmark interest rate is used to discount cash flows.
-Hedge documentation is updated following the guidance in section 4.3.20. nue to apply the shortcut method for whether certain qualifying conditions ~ The hedging instrument's contractual terms are changed (directly or indirectly) following the guidance in section 4.3.30 or 4.3.60.
-Hedge documentation is updated following the guidance in section 4.3.20. updated following the guidance in section 4.3.20. hen the hedging instrume either the hedging inst rument's reference updated following the guidance in section 4.3.20. hen the hedging instrument references an e lging instrument's reference benchmark rate is a rate used for margining, discounting or contract price alignment.
+Expedient is available to hedging relationships that reference an eligible reference rate Expedient is available to derivatives that do not reference an eligible reference rate but are modified for discounting transition Contractual changes must meet the scope conditions of Subtopic 848-20 Other relevant conditions The hedging relationship continues to be highly effective.
+The revised benchmark interest rate is used to discount cash flows.
+Hedge documentation is updated following the guidance in section 4.3.20.
+This optional ex • n entity to conti nue to apply the shortcut method for whether certain qualifying conditions ✓ ✓ √ The hedging instrument's contractual terms are changed (directly or indirectly) following the guidance in section 4.3.30 or 4.3.60.